kean/DFImageManager/README.md

 </p>
 <h1 align="center">DFImageManager</h1>

-Modern iOS framework for loading, caching, processing, displaying and preheating images.
+Advanced iOS framework for loading, caching, processing, displaying and preheating images.
 It uses latest advancements in iOS SDK and doesn't reinvent existing technologies.
 It provides a powerful API that will extend the capabilities of your app.

 The DFImageManager has a single responsibility of providing a great API for managing image requests, with an ability to easily plug-in everything else that your application might need.
 It also features [multiple subspecs](#install_using_cocopods) that integrate things like [AFNetworking](https://github.com/AFNetworking/AFNetworking) as a networking stack for fetching images, and [FLAnimatedImage](https://github.com/Flipboard/FLAnimatedImage) as a performant animated GIF engine.